 Manifest has released its 2018 voting policy guidelines to clients and announced changes to its research reports to reflect the latest global governance and sustainability developments.
 AGM reports will now provide more detail on board diversity and pay ratios while Say on Sustainability reports will reflect the recommendations of the Financial Stability Board’s Task Force on Climate-Related Disclosures and will identify which companies are referencing the United Nation’s Sustainable Development Goals.

-As proxy voting analysts, Manifest does not provide “House Recommendations” but offers bespoke guidance based on global and local best practices and works with them to develop tailored guidelines targeting specific policy questions.
+As proxy voting analysts, Manifest provides clients with bespoke guidance based on global and local best practices and works with clients to develop tailored guidelines targeting specific policy questions.

 In respect of AGM resolutions, Manifest has extended a number of guidelines which will now be global in scope as well as introducing new data points to support recent local market changes.
 In the UK market, a new guideline has been introduced for resolutions to approve Restricted Share Plans (RSPs).
 In addition to guidelines for virtual meetings which were introduced in 2012, hybrid meeting resolutions are now also captured.

 In respect of European guidelines, many markets now have gender diversity targets and EU Directive 2014/95 calls for companies to disclose their policy in their company’s corporate governance statement, and if no diversity policy is adopted the statement should include a clear explanation as to why this is the case.